user18130814200115-2/gopher2rss/README.md

 # Gopher2rss

-This is a python script designed for use with GitHub pages which coverts a gophermap of a directory into a rss feed.
+This is a python script which coverts a gophermap of a directory into a rss feed.

+## Deployments
+There are many ways in which you can run this script, here are some examples:

+### GitHub
+This repository is set up for use with GitHub pages and CI.
+Feeds are checked at midnight UCT and pushed to GitHub pages.

+### Local
+You can run the script locally before launching your rss reader.

+### CGI
+The script can easily be modified to run as a CGI script to be queried by your RSS reader of choice.

 ## Usage
 In the gopher2rss.cfg file, you can put the url to any gopher page like so: